How to dispose of a mattress

 Can you pay a company to pick up a mattress?

-One of the most popular options, many high street retailers now offer a mattress collection service that can be used when having your replacement mattress delivered.
+This is one of the most popular ways to dispose of your unwanted mattress as many high street retailers now offer a mattress collection service that can be used when having your replacement mattress delivered.
 Be sure to check with the retailer how exactly your mattress will be disposed of so you can ensure it won't just end up in landfill.

 For example, John Lewis charges £29.95 for their service which includes the collection and disposal of an existing mattress that's being replaced by a new one.